smithhenryd/MinorityMessagesAndDemocrats.github.io/README.md

 #### VIV.
 Week 6:

-My primary task this week was working to create an HTML template for image annotation using [Amazon Mechanical Turk](https://www.mturk.com/), an online platform frequently used by researchers to outsource task completion.
+My primary task this week was working to create an HTML template for image annotation through [Amazon Mechanical Turk](https://www.mturk.com/), an online platform frequently used by researchers to outsource task completion.
 The template will be used for annotation of minority group-specific appeal variables on the Facebook images dataset; hopefully, we will have each image and caption in the random sample annotated multiple times by next week.
 Each page (called a HIT) of the annotation task contains 10 image groups; within each image group there is included the politician's image as well as the Facebook image and caption they posted.

 <img src="MTurk_scheme_example.jpg"/>